 A Kellogg representative, Joel S. Mitchell, was sent to Australia in August 1925 to launch the marketing program for Corn Flakes.
 The product was so successful that the original, rented premises in Chippendale proved inadequate and a purpose-built factory was constructed at Botany.
 The site for the Botany plant was selected for its position on the railway line and close to the wharves.

-In a 2011 media release Kellogg’s said the company employed some 650 people in Australia and used around 30,000 tons of corn as well as many other Australian-grown ingredients.
-It exports Australian-made breakfast cereals and cereal bars into countries across the Asia Pacific region.
+Over the decades, Kellogg’s has introduced many new brands.
+In 2011 Kellogg’s said the company employed some 650 people in its Australian operations and used around 30,000 tons of corn as well as many other Australian-grown ingredients.
+It continues to dominate the ready-to-eat breakfast cereal market in Australia and exports Australian-made breakfast cereals and cereal bars into countries across the Asia Pacific region.